 - Use our worry box facility to let Mrs Bruton know so that she can help you.

-In Summer 2, we will be following the message of ‘Choose Kindness’.
-The ABC will be rewarding acts of kindness and good behaviour at breaktimes.
-Follow the link to the website to find out more.
+This year we will be following the message of ‘Choose Respect’.
+The ABC children will be rewarding acts of kindness and good behaviour at breaktimes.

-We are encouraging everyone to get involved in choosing kindness and make someone smile.
+We are encouraging everyone to get involved in choosing respect and making someone smile.

-– Say something nice and bring a smile to someone’s face.
+– Saying something nice and bringing a smile to someone’s face.

-– An act of kindness will never come back to hurt you and is never wasted on someone.
+– An act of kindness and being respectful will never come back to hurt you and is never wasted on someone.